Best Electric Smoker 2026: Masterbuilt vs Char-Broil vs Reality

 Upgrade Path

 If you find yourself wanting more from an electric smoker after a season -- more smoke flavour, more bark, higher temperatures -- the logical upgrade is a pellet grill.
 The Traeger Pro 575 or Pit Boss 700 series give you digital temperature control with real combustion from wood pellets.
 The smoke output is closer to offset than electric, the bark is substantially better, and the max temperature is higher.
-At $500-700, pellet grills are the step up from electric.
+Pellet grills are the step up from electric, at a higher price.

 For smoke obsessives who want to eventually run an offset: start with electric for the learning curve on food temperatures and timing.
 When you know your meat temperatures by feel and understand the basics of the stall, you are ready for the more hands-on work of an offset.